 One of the factors to consider when performing an RF exposure evaluation is the duty cycle of your transmissions.
-The term "duty cycle" when referring to RF exposure is the ratio of onair time to total operating time of a transmitted signal.
+The term "duty cycle" when referring to RF exposure is the percentage of time that a transmitter is transmitting.
 (T0C11) Duty cycle is one of the factors used to determine safe RF radiation exposure levels because it affects the average exposure of people to radiation.
 (T0C10) A transmission with a lower duty cycle would be less hazardous than a high duty cycle transmission.